raviguda12/project_log_repository/README.md

 Task 1:

-Creating and increasing from sample text
+Creating and increasing  text file from sample text

 Task 2: